-The Rules for Moving Out of State with a Child
+The Rules for Moving Out of the State of New York with a Child

 The rules for joint custody when one parent moves out of state vary significantly from one state to the next, which is why it’s important to consult an experienced child custody attorney who is familiar with the various state laws.
 In New York, there is not a set number of miles that a parent with joint custody can move away because every situation is unique.